We spent hours debating who are the world’s greatest tighthead props that we’ve ever seen.

 Players who make our list had downs as well as ups in their international careers, but they kept fighting for their national jersey.

-That rules out Carl Hayman for us.
+That ruled out Carl Hayman.
 The All Black was undoubtedly a great prop, but others on our list proved their worth at the highest level of the sport for a long period.

 Adam Jones had ups and downs through his playing career, but the ups far exceeded the low points.

 Jones was easy to spot on the field with his mop of long curly locks of hair.
 A hard-scrummaging tighthead prop can get away with that look.

 Jones had many great days with Wales, including the 30-3 demolition of England in 2013 when the team in white was on the hunt for a Grand Slam.

 Jones himself picked up three Grand Slams with Wales.